 Guardian resided in several downtown Granite City locations until it purchased the building at the corner of Niedringhaus and Edison in 1960 where it resided for 45 years.
 In 1980 a new office was built at 3800 Nameoki Road and that continues to be the bank’s home today.

 Joseph G. Boggs served as the first managing officer from 1919 to 1933.
 Succeeding Boggs as managing officer was Douglas F. Little who served until his retirement in 1971.
 Robert E. Backs was elected President in 1971 and served until his retirement in 1988.
 James Seiz succeeded Backs in 1988 and retired in 2012 after 42 years at the bank.
-Wilson Loch was promoted and serves as President today.
+Wilson Loch was promoted in 2012 and retired in 2019 after 35+ years of service.
+In December 2019, Shane Wecker was appointed as President after 2 years of service.

-The current board chairman is Charles Juneau of Juneau Associates.
-The directors are Julie Waymire, Co-Owner of Dempsey Adams Carstar; Optometrist Mark Kleindorfer; Dentist David Dombek; James Seiz retired President of the bank and Wilson Loch current President of the bank.
+The current board chairman is Dr. Mark Kleindorfer.
+The directors are Julie Waymire, Co-Owner of Dempsey Adams Carstar; Dentist David Dombek; Dennis Wilmsmeyer, Director of Americas Central Port; Justin Burk, Peabody Energy.

-Rachael Friedel is our Vice President & Corporate Secretary.
+Rachael Jarman is our Vice President & Corporate Secretary.
+Amanda Campbell is our Asst.
+Secretary.